-May is an exciting time for Catholics.
+Spring is an exciting time for Catholics.
 Many children will continue their lifelong journey with Jesus as they receive Him in the Eucharist for the first time.
-May is also recognized by the Church as Mary’s month.
+The month of May is recognized by the Church as Mary’s month.
 It seems fitting for children to receive their First Holy Communion during a season dedicated to Jesus’ Mother who, in the words of St. Louis de Montfort, always leads us to her Son.

 In 2005 Pope Emeritus Benedict XVI spoke in St. Peter’s Square with several children.
 Recalling his own First Communion, the former Pope shared: